China Jo-Jo Drugstores Announc - GuruFocus.com

 PR Newswire

-HANGZHOU, China, April 18, 2023 /PRNewswire/ -- China Jo-Jo Drugstores, Inc. (Nasdaq: CJJD) ("Jo-Jo Drugstores" or the "Company"), a leading online and offline retailer, wholesale distributor of pharmaceutical and other healthcare products and healthcare provider in China, today announced that it has entered into a definitive agreement with an institutional investor (the "Investor") providing for the issuance of 2,258,888 ordinary shares, at a purchase price of $3.10 per share, in a registered direct offering for aggregate gross proceeds of approximately $7 million.
-Jo-Jo Drugstores also agreed to issue to the Investor registered warrants to purchase up to 4,517,776 ordinary shares.
-The warrants will have a term of five years, be exercisable immediately at an exercise price of $3.10 per share.
-The closing of the sale of the securities is expected to occur on or about April 20, 2023, subject to satisfaction of customary closing conditions.
+HANGZHOU, China, April 19, 2023 /PRNewswire/ -- China Jo-Jo Drugstores, Inc. (Nasdaq: CJJD) ("Jo-Jo Drugstores" or the "Company"), a leading online and offline retailer, wholesale distributor of pharmaceutical and other healthcare products and healthcare provider in China, announced today that the previously announced registered direct offering to issue 2,258,888 ordinary shares and registered warrants to purchase up to 4,517,776 ordinary shares to an institutional investor was terminated.
+No securities were sold pursuant to the Company's shelf registration statement on Form F-3 (No. 333-259692) in connection with such previously proposed offering.

-Jo-Jo Drugstores intends to use the net proceeds from the offering for general corporate purposes and working capital.

-Maxim Group LLC ("Maxim") is acting as the sole placement agent in connection with this offering.

 About China Jo-Jo Drugstores, Inc.